 The pain may be a dull ache or a sharp stabbing pain, often in the groin or the outside of the hip.

-- Physical exam: Your doctor will discuss your overall medical history and specific hip symptoms.
-A passive motion test for hip impingement may be conducted as well.
+- Physical exam: Your OSI physician will discuss your overall medical history and specific hip symptoms.
+A passive motion test for hip impingement may be conducted, as well.

 - MRI: An MRI can find labrum or cartilage damage.

-There are a number of nonsurgical approaches to treat FAI:
+There are many nonsurgical approaches to treat FAI:

-- Anti-inflammatory medications (NSAIDs such as ibuprofen) to reduce pain and swelling.
+- Anti-inflammatory medications (NSAIDs such as ibuprofen) reduce pain and swelling.

 - Activity Modification.
-Activities that result in symptoms may necessitate changes in your routine.
+Activities that result in FAI symptoms may necessitate changes in your routine.

-A surgical approach may be necessary if nonsurgical techniques do not alleviate your symptoms.
-Arthroscopy, a minimally invasive surgical option, is often the preferred approach for many issues associated with FAI.
-Successful reduction of symptoms and the prevention of future damage to the joint are very likely with surgery, although it is possible that problems may reoccur, especially if treatment was delayed.
+A surgical approach may be necessary if nonsurgical techniques do not alleviate your FAI symptoms.
+OSI hip surgeons often choose arthroscopy, a minimally-invasive surgical option, for many issues associated with FAI.
+Successful reduction of hip FAI symptoms and the prevention of future damage to the hip joint are very likely with surgery, although it is possible that problems may reoccur, especially if treatment was delayed.